AlexRS90/javascript-capstone/README.md

 # Marvel's Characters

-> Here you can find some of Marvel's characters, give a commetn, like them or even book a rescue!
+> Here you can find some of Marvel's characters, write a comment, like them or even book a rescue!

 ![screenshot](ssCapstone.png)